Turn your ideas into opportunities!

 *USNH sign in is required.

-Step 3: Prepare for presenting your poster at the Paul College URC on Friday, Apr.
-24 (see the event schedule in accordion section below).
+Step 3: Prepare for presenting your poster at the Paul College URC, which will take place on Friday, Apr.
+24, 2026 (see the event schedule in accordion section above).

 Step 4: Present your research at the Paul College URC!

-- Posters will be available for pick up on the ground floor of Paul College on the day of the URC.
+- Posters will be available for pick up on the day of the URC, fifteen minutes before your sub-sessions on the ground floor of Paul College.

 Strategies for making your presentation more visibly appealing: